 The dealer network is regional.
 Nineteen dealers across BC, Alberta, Saskatchewan, and emerging Washington.
 That's a big improvement from where they started, but if you're in Ontario, Quebec, the Maritimes, or most of the US, Valordek isn't a realistic option today.
 They're growing — actively — but coverage isn't national yet.

 The brand is younger than the warranty.
 Valordek as a brand is about ten years old.
-The 15-year warranty on the Smooth-Back is genuinely longer than the brand's full operating history.
+Now that both products carry a 15-year waterproofing warranty, that coverage runs longer than the brand's full operating history.
 The parent company has 25+ years of waterproofing experience, which mitigates this — but I'd note it for any homeowner who specifically values a documented multi-decade track record.

 The Smooth-Back colour range is thin.
 Two of the six Classic colours (Grey Stone and Beige Stone).
 If you want a wood-look or stone-look pattern on a rooftop deck, you're either using the 68 mil Fuzzy-Back or looking elsewhere.